humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 get mouse(): MousePosition;
 ```

-Get the current mouse position in grid coordinates.
+Get the current mouse position in center-based grid coordinates.

-Returns the mouse position as grid cell coordinates *(column, row)*.
+Returns the mouse position as grid cell coordinates where `(0, 0)` is the center cell.
+This matches the drawing coordinate system, so coordinates can be used directly with `translate()`.

 If the mouse is outside the grid or the instance is not ready,
-it returns `{ x: -1, y: -1 }`.
+it returns `{ x: Number.NEGATIVE_INFINITY, y: Number.NEGATIVE_INFINITY }`.

 ##### Example